Where in Europe Is Carmen Sandiego?

 Where in Europe Is Carmen Sandiego? is a 1988 European geography-based educational computer game in the Carmen Sandiego detective mystery franchise.
 It was originally published by Broderbund in 1988 for Apple II, Commodore 64, and MS-DOS, and ported to the Amiga and Mac in 1989.
 It is the third Carmen Sandiego title, after Where in the World Is Carmen Sandiego?
 (1985) and Where in the USA Is Carmen Sandiego?
 (1986).
 Under the guidance of The Acme Agency's chief, the player completes cases to catch Carmen's henchmen; they accomplish this by traveling to European cities to find clues relating to the crook's last known whereabouts, and by gaining enough character data to issue a warrant of arrest.
 Once the player has captured all 15 thieves, they can pursue Carmen herself.

 Critics noted that the game followed the design of its Carmen Sandiego predecessors, and gave it generally favourable reviews.

 Development

 The game intended to improve players' skills in map-reading, research, and problem solving.
 It was developed and published by Broderbund, Inc., and released on the Commodore 64, Commodore 128, Apple II, Mac, and IBM PC.; special editions of the program were made for use in classrooms.
 The Apple II version was released on a double-sided 5 1/4-inch disk, while the IBM version was available in either a 3 1/2 or 5 1/4 format.
 The disks were written using ProDOS.

 The third in the series after Where in the World Is Carmen Sandiego?
 (1985) and Where in the USA Is Carmen Sandiego?
-(1986), it would be was followed by state-specific video game Where in North Dakota Is Carmen Sandiego? in February 1989 and Where in Time Is Carmen Sandiego? in August of that year.
+(1986), it would be was followed by Where in Time Is Carmen Sandiego? in 1990. and Where in America's Past Is Carmen Sandiego? in 1991.